femga/rdr3_discoveries/README.md

-# rdr3_discoveries (without MOONSHINE DLC yet).
+# rdr3_discoveries.
-Some interesting things from Red Dead Redemption 2.
-Without MOONSHINE DLC stuff yet.
+Some interesting things from Red Dead Redemption 2 with Moonshine and Naturalist DLCs.